• Skip to main content

 Ingredients

-• Cane sugar for sprinkling
+• Cane sugar for sprinkling Optional

-In a bowl, sift flour and salt.
+Step 1: In a bowl, sift flour and salt.
 Set aside.

-Place 1 Tbsp. of the granulated sugar, lavender, and lemon zest in a mortar and grind lightly with the pestle.
+Step 2: Place 1 Tbsp. of the granulated sugar, lavender, and lemon zest in a mortar and grind lightly with the pestle.

-Place lavender mixture in a large bowl with remaining sugar and room temperature butter.
+Step 3: Place lavender mixture in a large bowl with remaining sugar and room temperature butter.
 Cream together until smooth.
 Add vanilla.
 Add dry ingredients to the butter mixture until it forms a dough.
-Shape into a disk and wrap tightly in plastic wrap.
-Refrigerate for 30 minutes.

-Line a large baking sheet with parchment paper.
+Step 5: Line a large baking sheet with parchment paper.
 Set aside.
 Roll the dough out with a rolling pin to 1/4 inch thickness.
 Cut into shapes 1 1/2 to 2-inch circle or flower cookie cutter and place on prepared sheet.
 Sprinkle with some pure cane sugar, then place in the freezer for 15 minutes.
+Preheat oven to 325 degrees while freezing cookies.

-Bake cookies for about 12-14 minutes until lightly browned around the edges.
+Step 6: Bake cookies for about 12-14 minutes until lightly browned around the edges.
 Cool on sheet for 5 minutes, then transfer to wire rack.

-Variations on these lemon lavender cookies
+Variations on these lavender cookies

 This recipe sprinkles raw sugar on top of the cookies before baking.
 Instead, you could lightly sift powdered sugar or drizzle a lemon glaze on top of these butter cookies after baking.
 You can also add some Lavender Sugar if you have some on hand.